ESPV17/FlyDreamAir-Booking-System/README.md

 - `index.html` — home and flight search form
 - `search.html` — results, with filters for stops, price and departure time
 - `seats.html` — seat map across First, Business and Economy
-- `meals.html` — meals, drinks and baggage per passenger, with a running total
+- `services.html` — meals, drinks and baggage per passenger, with a running total
 - `login.html` — sign in and sign up
 - `reservations.html` — list of existing bookings with Modify and Cancel
-- `modify.html` — five-tab booking editor that shows the price difference as you change things
+- `payment.html` — page where passenger and payment info is added
 ## Tech stack

 HTML, CSS, vanilla JS.
 No frameworks, no build step.